PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 This decision is far harder to justify with data.
 Two races is an insufficient sample size to judge any driver, especially one adapting to a new car and immense pressure.
 As our "All-Time Skill" chart showed, Lawson possesses a stronger underlying talent, definitely greater than Tsunoda.

 Sidelining him so quickly appears to be a reaction based on immediate, short-term results rather than a belief in the long-term data.
 It's possible that off-track factors or specific performance clauses were at play, but from a pure talent and potential perspective, **the decision to replace Lawson so hastily seems premature and questionable.** They could not realistically get much more from Tsunoda - and indeed they don't - instead they could compare Hadjar to a much more established reference and not to another rookie, who's performance might be much more volatile.
-I think after 17 races it is safe to say that from the 4 candidates Isack Hadjar is the most worthy.
+I think after 17 races it is safe to say that from the 4 candidates Isack Hadjar is the worthiest.

 ### The Final Verdict